mikaelvesavuori/dorametrix/README.md

 ---

-## What are the DORA metrics and how does `dorametrix` calculate them?
+## What are the DORA metrics and how does Dorametrix calculate them?

 _Quotes from [a blog post on Google Cloud](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance)._